Resources for Health Care Providers

 DIMENSIONS: Tobacco Free Toolkit for Health Care Providers

-The toolkit contains a variety of information and step-by-step instructions about: Education about tobacco use, skills for engaging individuals in tobacco cessation discussions, efficient methods for assessing people's readiness to quit and information and research on treatments.
+The toolkit contains a variety of information and step-by-step instructions for education about tobacco use, skills for engaging individuals in tobacco cessation discussions, efficient methods for assessing people's readiness to quit, and information and research on treatments.

 This toolkit is designed to assist providers who work in a behavioral health setting with providing smoking interventions for those with behavioral health issues, including mental illnesses and addictions.